What Is the 9th Amendment?

-The federalists, on the other hand, believed that the Constitution limited the federal government.
-They argued that individuals’ liberties would possibly turn out to be detrimental if protected rights are enumerated.
+The Federalists, on the other hand, believed that the Bill of Rights limited the federal government.
+They argued that individuals’ liberties would possibly turn out to be detrimental if protected rights were enumerated.

 The Constitution would also make other liberties lack the protection of their constitutional rights.

-The Ninth Amendment was developed to ensure that enumerated rights in the Constitution do not deny other rights that aren’t listed.
+The Ninth Amendment was developed to ensure that enumerated rights in the Constitution do not deny any other unenumerated right.
 When it was first passed, it wasn’t clear what the rights of the amendment were.

 The Ninth Amendment wasn’t mentioned frequently until the mid-1960s since the United States Supreme Court didn’t primarily depend on it.

-In fact, the Supreme Court was slightly bemused by it as there was a strong disagreement in what it could be referring to.
+In fact, the Supreme Court was slightly bemused by the constitutional amendment as there was a strong disagreement about what it could be referring to.

-The 9th Amendment was ratified on December 15th, 1791 as part of the Bill of Rights which consisted of the first 10 amendments to the US constitution.
+Amendment IX was ratified on December 15th, 1791, as part of the Bill of Rights, which consisted of the first 10 amendments to the United States Constitution.

-Before it was ratified, there was a great discussion in Congress over the suggested text and whether it should be ratified at all.
+Before ratification, there was much discussion in Congress over the suggested text and whether it should be ratified at all.
 It is sometimes referred to as the Federalists’ Amendment.

 Video Explanation of the 9th Amendment of the Constitution: